Boendestodet/15.x-with-8.60/README.md

 to
 otb client="8.60" version="3" id="64"

+Tibia.otfi file must be placed in OTC 860 folder and RME 860 folder

 To avoid bugs and problems
 Create a blank map and then import your old map on it :D That's it.